UniPASS study sessions

 - Pass convincingly OR go for a Distinction or a High Distinction!

 Check the PDF above or in your unit outlines to see if your units are included, and then go to the UniPASS link on your unit’s Blackboard for session timetables.
 UniPASS sessions commence in week two each semester and run for 11 weeks.
-Currently all sessions are being held online, due to the COVID-19 pandemic.

 You don’t need to register for UniPASS sessions, but places are limited so get there early.